 Fans of the UEFA Champions League have been listening to Handel’s music for many years during Champion League broadcasts.

 The Champions League Anthem is an adaptation of Handel’s Zadok The Priest which he wrote for King George II’s coronation in 1727.

-Since its first performance it’s been sung at every coronation of British monarchy since.
+Since its first performance, it’s been sung at every coronation of the British monarchy since.